arsenii11/RSStudy/README.md

 [Get it on Google Play](https://play.google.com/store/apps)

 ### Bug reports
-If you discover a problem with RS:Study, we would like to know about it. <br />Contact us by writing an email to [rsstydyrediss@gmail,com](rsstydyrediss@gmail,com)
+If you discover a problem with RS:Study, we would like to know about it. <br />Contact us by writing an email to [rsstydyrediss@gmail.com](rsstydyrediss@gmail.com)

 ### Built with
 - Java